 first year in the program.
 The committee will consist of at least five members including:

-2. Prepare a Doctoral Program Proposal (DPP) and secure departmental approval thereof prior to the first attempt at the written qualifying examination (for a copy of this form click here).
-The DPP must be signed by the student, dissertation adviser, Department Chair, A & S College Dean, and Dean of the College of Graduate Studies.
+2. Prepare a doctoral program Plan of Study form (POS) and secure departmental approval thereof prior to the first attempt at the written qualifying examination.
+The POS must be signed by the student, dissertation adviser, Department Graduate Advisor, College Dean, and Dean of the College of Graduate Studies.

-3. Complete a program of study in ecology that is approved by the student's dissertation committee.
+3. Complete a program of study in ecology that is approved by the student's advisor.
 A minimum of 90 credit hours of approved graduate course work is required by the College of Graduate Studies.
-Doctoral Program Plans may include 30 credit hours from a Master’s degree earned at UT or another accredited university if the coursework is of acceptable quality, appropriate to the student’s program, and approved by the dissertation committee and Dean of the College of Graduate Studies.
-Each program of study must include the following courses: two semesters of statistics (EEES 8400 and an advanced statistics course, such as EEES 8500 or EEES 8650), Foundations of Ecology (EEES 8600), one credit hour of Seminar (EEES 8930).
-Additionally, the program must include a selection of at least 12 credit hours of courses approved by the student's committee and the Graduate Advisor (excluding EEES 8960 and EEES 8990) at the 5000 level or above, and additional courses and research credits to meet the minimum required number of semester hours.
+Doctoral Plans of Study may include 30 credit hours from a Master’s degree earned at UT or another accredited university if the coursework is of acceptable quality, appropriate to the student’s program, and approved by the dissertation committee and Dean of the College of Graduate Studies.
+Each program of study must include the following courses: two semesters of statistics (EEES 8400 and an advanced statistics course, such as EEES 8500 or EEES 8650), Foundations of Ecology (EEES 8600), one credit hour of Introductory Seminar (EEES 8930), and one credit hour of Graduate Seminar (EEES 8930) for every semester in residency.
+The program must include a total of at least 24 credit hours of courses approved by the student's advisor and the Graduate Advisor (excluding EEES 8960 and EEES 8990) at the 5000 level or above, and additional courses and research credits to meet the minimum required number of semester hours.

-8. Complete the residency requirement of at least two consecutive semesters of full-time graduate study at UT.
+8. Complete the residency requirement of at least 18 hours of coursework taken over three consecutive semesters of graduate study at UT.

-10. Meet with their dissertation committee (resident UT faculty members need only attend) at least once every academic year until graduation.
+10. Meet with their dissertation committee at least once every academic year until graduation.
 The final committee meeting for the dissertation defense does not count as one of these meetings.
 It is the student's responsibility to initiate these meetings.